The term symmetry refers to the shape of a particular object divided into equal parts.

 Question 1

-Which of the following letter has no line of symmetry?
+In which of the following words each letter has only one line of symmetery?

 A. A